Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/general-networking/_index.md

 **Recommendation/Guidance**

 The failure of a connection path onto other connection paths should be tested to validate connectivity and operational effectiveness.
 Using site-to-site VPN connectivity as a backup path for ExpressRoute provides an extra layer of network resiliency for cross-premises connectivity.
-For more information, see Using site-to-site VPN as a backup for ExpressRoute private peering.

 **Resources**